 - Facial swelling in advanced stages of dental disease

-In order to prevent odor from dental disease, it’s best to discuss a dental cleaning schedule with your veterinarian.
+To prevent odor from dental disease, it’s best to discuss a dental cleaning schedule with your veterinarian.
+You can also have your pup eat dog food made to remedy bad breath.
 Each pet will have their own specific needs, but ideally, one dental cleaning a year is ideal for optimum dental health for your canine friend.
-You can also discuss which food is best for your dogs teeth in order to promote dental health.
+You can also discuss which food is best for your dog’s teeth in order to promote dental health.

 - Dandruff (dry and flakey skin)